srishti1709/srishti1709/README.md

 ### :1st_place_medal: Some of my acheivements:

-* Top 8 national finalists for the event Go Green In the city 2018 organized by Schneider electric
+* **Top 8 national finalists for the event Go Green In the city 2018 organized by Schneider Electric**
-* Best paper award.
+* Best paper award :- Awarded the best paper reward for the event Luminesce 2017 organised by ISLE.
 * Secured 1st place in College's Final Year Project.